JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/_index.md

 **2.** In an application such as Duo Mobile configure MFA with IBM Aspera.

-- Test and Verify your authenitcator has been set up.
+- Test and Verify your authenticator has been set up.
 - Click **Done**.

 ![Aspera](/images/aspera/mfa3.jpg)